Jesubots/JesuScout/README.md

 ```
 - Insert this command into whatever directory is most conenient to you.

-### Step two: Install npm
+### Step two: Install npm and all required dependencies
-- cd into the /Server folder
+- cd into the /server folder
 ```sh
 npm install
 ```